TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 ## Features

-Once you’ve selected a starting devcontainer-definition you can add features to it.
+Once you've selected a starting devcontainer-definition you can add features to it.
 If your starting-definition is just Linux Alpine, but you want it to have e.g. Yarn you could add this here.
 There are many [features](https://containers.dev/features) already available, or you could make your own.

 I usually write things that end up as docker-images, and also run several containers that my code depends on (runtimes, databases, etc).
-To do this without affecting my host-machine’s setup I like the [docker-in-docker](https://github.com/devcontainers/features/tree/main/src/docker-in-docker) -feature.
-With this I can run docker within the devcontainer and not have that conflict with whatever I’m running on my host-machine.
+To do this without affecting my host-machine's setup I like the [docker-in-docker](https://github.com/devcontainers/features/tree/main/src/docker-in-docker) -feature.
+With this I can run docker within the devcontainer and not have that conflict with whatever I'm running on my host-machine.

 Mostly I work with git-repositories hosted on GitHub, and the [command-line-interface tool](https://cli.github.com/) for that can be [included as a feature](https://github.com/devcontainers/features/tree/main/src/github-cli), very nice.